vestalux/sljekyll/_recurrents/lowestoft-writers.md

 ---
-recurrent-title: Tot time in Lowestoft
+recurrent-title: "Writers in Lowestoft Library (WILL): in the Red Corner of the library"
-recurrent-day: Wednesday
+recurrent-day: last Monday of the month
-recurrent-times: 1200-1300
+recurrent-times: 1330-1430
 recurrent-location: lowestoft-library
 recurrent-location-display-name: Lowestoft Library
 recurrent-location-display-url: /branches/lowestoft-library/
-recurrent-category: children
 ---